OUR LEGACY

 1926

-Earl Barkdull becomes owner, purchases location at 33 N. Gamble St.
+Earl Barkdull purchases current location at 33 N. Gamble St. establishing Shelby's first funeral home.

 1929